Finding roots of complex analytic functions via generalized colleague matrices: Numerical apparatus

 It should be observed that the weights $\cb{\tilde{w}_j}_{j=1}^m$ in $G$ are different from those for constructing the polynomials -- the former are good quadrature weights while the latter are random ones.
 Condition numbers of the first three examples shown Figure~\ref{fig:sq_plot}, labeled ``Gaussian 1'' and ``Gaussian 2'', are those of the bases constructed at Gaussian nodes on each edge.
 Thus the construction points coincide with those for condition number evaluations, and the matrix $G$ is readily available.
 Condition numbers labeled ``Equispaced'' in the first three examples are those of the bases constructed at equispaced nodes on each edge.
 In these cases, the corresponding three-term recurrences are used to obtain the values of the bases at Gaussian nodes, from which $G$ is obtained.
 In the last example, the points for basis construction also coincide with those for condition number evaluations, so $G$ is available directly.

 Since the weights used in defining complex inner products during construction are random, the condition numbers are averaged over 10 realizations for each basis of order $n$.
 It can be seen in Figure~\ref{fig:sq_plot} that the condition number grows almost linearly with the order $n$, an indication of the stability of the constructed bases and the method's domain independence.
-In all numerical experiments involving rootfinding in this paper, we do not use basis of order larger than $n=100$, so the condition number is no larger than 1000.
+Although constructing high order polynomial bases ($n\ge 300$) can be easily done, we do not use bases of order larger than $n=100$ in all numerical experiments involving rootfinding in this paper, so the condition numbers of bases for rootfinding are no larger than 1000.